pongasoft/re-cva-7/README.md

 #### master (unreleased)

 * Upgraded to use [re-cmake](https://github.com/pongasoft/re-cmake) (removed all unnecessary files  and added CMake build files)
-* Upgraded to use RE SDK 4.2.0 (fix for filmstrip images not being multiple of 5)
+* Upgraded to use RE SDK 4.2.0
 * Builds properly on Apple chipset
 * Fixed old code taken from a wip branch (display was broken)
 * Use re-common 3.0.0 (simplify property creation with mini string library / printf)

+#### 1.0.1 - 2021/06/23

+* Fixed image sizes to work in Recon and future versions of Reason (fix for filmstrip images not being multiple of 5)

 #### 1.0.0 - 2016/11/30